marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 For example, a LinkedIn hot path is viewing the profiles, so you would optimize the hot path first as per your user expectations.

+### Chatty communication with the database

+The DynaTrace trace showed
+that .NET6 distributed SQL Server Session was the chatty part, so it was easy fix to use the memory cache to reduce the chattiness.

+Two observations on Sql Server Distributed Session Package

+1. SQL InMemory OLTP script will be handy to get the maximum out of the full stack.
+2. It uses lock to clear up the expired entries which could be done in the background hosted service at the specified interval.

+### Use of `sync` operations of WCF Client Proxy

+It takes considerate effort to convert the whole path of stack to `async` in other words all the way down async.
+It also requires regression testing or use of feature flags to incrementally release it when legacy application is stable.

+#### What is the problem with sync operations?
+It is an important question as the answer will reveal the concept of "Hill Climbing" algorithm.
+Hill Climbing is the way .NET Thread Pool adjusts the number of concurrent threads available to execute.
+It makes new threads available after x milliseconds based on multiple factors like the number of threads completing the work when the max thread count is reached.

+Consider if the application end point is concurrently consumed by 1000 users.
+Then the question is that can your hosted application handle it if all requests land on the same host with the default config.

+The answer is it depends?
+To understand that we will have to look at two key things:

+1. Configurations of your host.
+2. Latency of the said operation.

+If your host has two processors, then the default configuration of .NET Thread Pool will have threads configured like below.

+-- table